seandenigris/cornucopia-scorecards/README.md

 # Cornucopia Scorecards

-CoPresents ratings (eggs only to start) in an easily-searchable web UI
+Presents ratings (eggs only to start) in an easily-searchable web UI

 ## Getting Started